gnyrfta/gameboy/README.md

   - [ ] Randomize ball direction after impact
   - [ ] Add Scorekeeper
   - [X] Add second padel
   - [ ] Optimize ball speed and padel speed.
+Redraw only top and bottom pixels of rectangle.
+Make rectangle thinner.
   - [ ] Add high score
   - [ ] Add escape button.
+  - [ ] Increase ball size.
+  - [ ] Fix bug where there are two padels on one side when moving below the middle.
+Disappears when returning past middle.
 - Implement Filips 'Asteroids' game as the fourth item on the menu.
 :milky_way:
 ### Whenever someone is inspired